mfellner/cucumber-android/cucumber-android/README.md

-Run `ant dependencies` to download the dependencies into /libs.
+Run `ant dependencies` to download the required libraries into /libs.

 This project has the following dependencies:
 * cucumber-core-1.1.3.jar